markafitzgerald1/simulate-cribbage-games/README.md

 for different possible discards or plays.
   * Provide an automated opponent against which to play and practice if the above analyses are good enough to provide an opponent from which the user may directly or indirectly (via throught-provoking plays) learn.

-## First version goals

-- Review license usage - is MPL 2.0 most suitable for project goals going forward from here now that a likely good computer player has been created?
+## Short to medium term and lower level project goals

+- UI/UX improvements:
+  - improve user interface via which human players can play against implemented computer discard and play strategies.
 - Consider giving project a name reflecting that you can simulate cribbage games with it, analyze cribbage decisions (not games yet) with it and play games against it.
 - Formally tag, version and release a specific commit of this source code repository, perhaps adding release notes and/or moving the below informal change log to a separate file.

-## Post-first version or release short to medium term goals

-- UI/UX improvements:
-  - improve user interface via which human players can play against implemented computer discard and play strategies; and
 - Eliminate (via new `--first-(pone|dealer)-discarded-cards` flag) or reduce (via replace of `--first(pone|dealer)-kept-cards` with `--first-(pone|dealer)-discarded-cards`) double data entry between dealt and kept cards on `--select-each-post-initial-play` analysis.
 - Identify whether current pone or current dealer is discarding in discard coach and simulation-based discard output.
 - Add best pre-cut, post-cut discard coaches so that human players can learn where expected cut and crib values may affect discard decisions.